i2/firefox-sidebery-minimal-style/README.md

 # Settings css
  - If you need window control buttons - unlock code `Show window buttons - + x`
- - If you need an interface in window mode - block the code `Hide interface in window mode`

 # Recommended settings about:config
 - Opening a bookmark in a new tab